TanukiSharp/ReedSolomon/readme.md

 Then, decode the original message providing the original message itself and computed error correction codewords.

 Both the original message and the error correction codewords can be damaged, and still allow decoding of the original message.
-The amount of acceptable damage depends on the amound of error correction codewords requested when encoding.
+The amount of acceptable damage depends on the amount of error correction codewords requested when encoding.

 # Credits